ubc-stat-grad/ubc-stat-grad.github.io/index.markdown

 ## News

 - [Oct.
+20, 2021] Mark your calendars!
+The Fall 2021 UBC-SFU Joint Seminar will take place on Nov.
+20, 2021.
+See [here](./ubc-sfu) for more information.
+- [Oct.
 20, 2021] We are happy to announce that the Constance van Eeden speaker for 2022 will be
 	[Dr. Tamara Broderick](https://tamarabroderick.com/) of MIT!